Alexander-Bokedal/Alexander-Bokedal/README.md

 - 👋 Hi, I’m @Alexander-Bokedal
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning Front end development
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me - alexander.bokedal@gmail.com

 <!---
 Alexander-Bokedal/Alexander-Bokedal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.